 One of the most important strategies for being productive is to know what your most important outcomes are, and to design your work accordingly.
 Right now, there is no lack of work tasks that you could be doing.
 There is also no end to the competing priorities vying for your time and attention.
 There are also infinite distractions available to you wherever you are, including work.
 Without doing the work to define what your work is, what work creates the greatest outcomes, what is most important now and why, it’s easy to feel a sense of overwhelm and paralysis.

-To be productive, do the highest value tasks that produces the most important outcomes first.
+To be productive, do the highest value tasks that produce the most important outcomes first.

 Share this post with your network